Updated June 27, 2020

 The following regards Teacher Professional Development and Mindz student incursions for the remainder of 2020.

 This information may change according to Government advice.

 - Pre-booked teachers’ PD can go ahead with consultation with the school principal or payment can be applied to sessions taking place at an agreed future date.

 - In-school whole or part staff ‘Understanding the Learning Brain’ teacher PD courses will begin from the start of term 3, 2020.
 See HERE for info.

 - The facilitator will wear a face-mask when fitting a headset to any teacher volunteer.
 Hand sanitizer will be used before each fitting.

 - Sydney based ‘Understanding the Learning Brain’ courses for individual teachers or small staff groups will begin on July 7 and then take place on the first Tuesday evening of every month.
 See HERE for info.
-All precautions from point 3 above will apply.
+All precautions from points 3 and 4 above will apply.

 School STEM incursions for all grades